nwaughachukwuma/interactive-video/README.md

 # Interactive Video
-As a solution to the coding challenge by Latitude
+A Vue.js solution to the coding exercise by Latitude, and hosted with Firebase hosting at [https://interactive-video-6f911.web.app/](https://interactive-video-6f911.web.app/)

 ## Project setup
+Do the following to setup the project
 ```
+- clone the repo
-yarn install
+- yarn/npm install
 ```

 ### Compiles and hot-reloads for development